-DENA 1030 | PREVENTIVE DENTISTRY (15-30-2)
+DENA 1030 | PREVENTIVE DENTISTRY (15-30-1)

-This course provides students with theory and clinical experience in the area of preventive and public health dentistry.
-Topics include etiology of dental disease; patient education techniques; plaque control techniques; types and use of fluoride; diet analysis for caries control; and dietary considerations for the dental patient.
+This course introduces students to the area of preventive and public health dentistry.
+Topics include: patient education techniques; plaque control techniques; types and use of fluoride; diet analysis for caries control; and dietary considerations for the dental patient.